ptaconet/modisfast/README.md

 ***Harmonize ?***

-opendapr uses a single function to query the various data servers and another single function to download the data.
-Users just need to care about the data collection, variables, time range and region of interest.
+opendapr uses a single function to query the various data servers.

 ***Speed-up ?***